maros/Zway-MotionTrigger/README.md

 ## duration

-Trigger duration after the last security sensor has been untripped.
+Trigger timeout duration after the last security sensor has been untripped.
+(in seconds)

 ## dimmerLevel